rytilahti/python-miio/README.md

 The token does not change by configuring wifi.
 All subsequent commands must be sent to the IP that the robot obtains via DHCP from your router.

+*Note, that this only works on devices from which you have obtained a token beforehand and therefore rules out e.g. vacuums with firmware 3.3.9_003077 or higher.* Any ideas for extracting the token on newer devices without using the official app and extracting them from the database are appreciated!

 ### Setting the fanspeed

 ```